brankas/core-sdk-android/statement/readme.md

 9. **statementRetrievalRequest** - pertains to the statement retrieval after Tap Web Session. **startDate** and **endDate** can be configured to retrieve transactions within date range

+10. **includeBalance** - refers to the inclusion of balance within statement retrieval; default value is false

 Here is a sample on how to use it and call:

 <br/><br/> **Kotlin:**